Hanamura Temple Introduction

 - After capturing the allied Samurai Camp, make sure to collect the Turret from the allied Fortification Camp as it will be useful while team fighting or while sieging.

 - Make sure to defend your Structures from the enemy Samurai.
-Avoid leaving your Solo Laner alone against that, especially if the enemy team is trying to siege at the same time.
+Avoid leaving your Offlaner alone against that, especially if the enemy team is trying to push at the same time.

 - Avoid clearing Recon Camps just to get Experience.
 When ahead, it is not worth it.
 When behind, it is dangerous.
 Instead, primarily clear them to unlock the Watch Tower effect for extra safety, especially while contesting the Objective.

-- Even if your team almost delivered the Payload at its final destination, you should immediately retreat when lacking resources and try again after recovering them.
+- Even if your team almost delivered the Payload at its final destination, when lacking resources (notably Heroes, Health, Mana, and Heroic Abilities), you should immediately retreat and try again after recovering them.
+The same is true when having a Talent Tier disadvantage.
+That said, don't retreat if that would be the game-winning Payload for the enemy team.

 - 07 Jan.
 2022: Guide improved and reorganized.